ndrag/laravel-sail-statamic-cms-starter/README.md

 - Docker via Laravel Sail

 ## Requirements
-- A linux distro with Docker installed or Windows with WSL2 and Docker for Desktop (ideally).
+- Windows with WSL2 and Docker for Desktop.
 ## Setup
 - Clone the repo with `git clone https://github.com/ndrag/laravel-sail-statamic-cms-starter.git`
 - First run only: Run the following command to spin up a docker instance with php 8 & composer and then automatically execute the `composer install` command.